Disclosure: My trip to the Lido Beach Resort was complimentary as part of a press trip to Sarasota. All opinions are my own.

 It’s no secret that I love the beach, and I always enjoy a stay at a great beach hotel.
-On a recent trip to Sarasota, I had the opportunity to spend two nights at the Lido Beach Resort, a hotel offering 223 recently-renovated guest rooms and suites right on the beach.
+On a recent trip to Sarasota, I had the opportunity to spend two nights at the Lido Beach Resort, an Opal collection hotel offering 223 recently-renovated guest rooms and suites right on the white sand beach.
 Lido Beach Resort is a fantastic “home base” for a family beach vacation – I truly enjoyed my stay.

 Location of the Lido Beach Resort

 The Lido Beach Resort is located on the Gulf Coast barrier island of Lido Key, and is great for families.
 It’s only a short ride from the Sarasota Airport, and about an hour from the Tampa Airport.
-It’s a nice convenient spot, right near the St. Armonds Circle area (which offers shopping and restaurants).
+It’s a nice convenient spot, right near the St. Armands Circle area (which offers shopping and restaurants).
 You can easily access a number of great local activities, including kayaking, downtown Sarasota, and the Ringling Museum.
+It really is a great spot for a casual Gulf coast family vacation.

 Amenities at the Lido Beach Resort